FreeRTOS/FreeRTOS-Cellular-Interface/doc/document/PortingToFreeRTOSAWS.md

 ## Folder structure

-The folder structure use windows simulator as an example.
+Windows simulator is used as an example.
 Only files or folders related to porting are listed.

 ```
 ./vendors/pc/boards/windows